A primer on semiconvex functions in general potential theories: Subequation constraint sets and their subharmonics

 \section{Subequation constraint sets and their subharmonics}

-We start with a discussion of the axioms which should be placed on a {\em subequation} constraint set $\call F$ in the space of $2$-jets in order to have a well defined and coherent potential theory of $\call F$-subharmonic functions.
+We start with a discussion of the axioms which should be placed on a {\em subequation} constraint set $\call F$ in the space of $2$-jets in order to have a well-defined and coherent potential theory of \Fd subharmonic functions.
 We will see that a monotonicity property with respect to the $\call S(n)$ variable is needed.
-In order to have a useful notion of duality, a certain topological stability axiom is useful, and leads to a natural notion of $\call F$-superharmonics by duality.
+In order to have a useful notion of duality, a certain topological stability axiom is useful, and leads to a natural notion of \Fd superharmonics by duality.
 Finally, in order to prevent certain obvious counterexamples to the validity of the comparison principle, another monotonicity property with respect to the $\R$ variable is needed.
 We recall that the comparison principle is an essential tool for treating the natural Dirichlet problem, since it ensures uniqueness of solutions and plays a key role in existence by Perron's method.

 Potential theories associated to subequations are interesting from two different points of view.
-First, there are many interesting geometric contexts with naturally associated potential theories as reviewed in Section~1.1 of \cite{hpsurvey}.
-Second, subequation constraint sets and their associated potential theory can arise naturally in the study of a given (weakly ellipitc) PDE, which we recall now for the benefit of those familiar with the standard viscosity theory of PDEs but not with the corresponding general potential theoretic context.
-Suppose we are given an operator $F \in C(X \times \R \times \R^n \times \call S(n))$ on some open set $X\subset \R^n$ which determines a PDE
+First, there are many interesting geometric contexts with naturally associated potential theories as reviewed in \cite[Section~1.1]{hpsurvey}.
+Second, subequation constraint sets and their associated potential theory can arise naturally in the study of a given (weakly elliptic) PDE, which we recall now for the benefit of those familiar with the standard viscosity theory of PDEs but not with the corresponding general potential theoretic context.